ChrisAraneo/teacup-backup/README.md

-# Teacup Backup (v0.4.1)
+# Teacup Backup (v0.5.0)

 ![Teacup backup logo](logo.png?raw=true)

-# What & why?
+# Introduction

 I needed a simple utility script to search for files and then make copies of those files.

 Teacup Backup works in two modes: "backup" and "restore".
-In the case of backup mode, the script searches for files with given name, then encrypts found files and saves them to the selected directory.
-In restore mode, the script decrypts all previously saved files.
+In the case of backup mode the script searches for files with given name and then encrypts found files and saves them to selected directory.
+In restore mode the script decrypts all previously saved files.

 Teacup Backup also has the functionality of uploading files to an FTP server.

-To run Teacup Backup you need the programs listed in section *Used technologies*.
-Then just modify the configuration file as needed (`src/config.json`) and run the command
+To run Teacup Backup you need software listed in section *Technologies*.
+Then you can modify the configuration file as needed (`src/config.json`) and run the command:

 ```bash
 /teacup-backup$ npm run start
 ```

 More details below.

-# Set the config.json file
+# Configuration file

 Before running the application fill the values in the `src/config.json` configuration file according to your needs (this file will be then also copied into `dist/config.json`).